A guide to the international regulations on the transportation of dangerous goods by air, sea, road, rail or inland waterway.

 ADR sets out the requirements for the classification, packaging, labelling and certification of dangerous goods.
 It also includes specific vehicle and tank requirements and other operational requirements.
 The Carriage of Dangerous Goods and Use of Transportable Pressure Equipment Regulations 2009 (as amended) apply ADR in Great Britain - England, Wales and Scotland.

-Read about carrying dangerous goods by road on the Health & Safety Executive (HSE) website.
+Read about carrying dangerous goods by road on the Health and Safety Executive (HSE) website.

 Carriage by rail